urbit/docs/learn/hoon/hoon-tutorial/libraries.md

 (shuffle-deck:playing-cards make-deck:playing-cards eny)
 ```

-If you save this in the `gen` directory and the library as `playing-cards.hoon` in the `lib` directory, you can import the library with the `/+` rune.
-This is not a hoon rune, but instead a rune used by Ford, the Urbit build system.
-When this file gets built, Ford will pull in the requested library and also build it.
+If you save our the library as `playing-cards.hoon` in the `lib` directory, you can import the library with the `/+` rune.
+Our above `say` -- let's call it `cards.hoon` -- imports our library in this way.
+It should be noted that `/+` is not a Hoon rune, but instead a rune used by Ford, the Urbit build-system.
+When `cards.hoon` gets built, Ford will pull in the requested library and also build that.
 It will also create a dependency so that if `playing-cards.hoon` changes, this file will also get rebuilt.

-Here you have the standard `say` generator boilerplate that allows us to get a bit of entropy from `arvo` when the generator is run.
-Then we feed that and a `deck` created by `make-deck` into `shuffle-deck` to get back a shuffled `deck`.
+Below `/+  playing-cards`, you have the standard `say` generator boilerplate that allows us to get a bit of entropy from `arvo` when the generator is run.
+Then we feed the entropy and a `deck` created by `make-deck` into `shuffle-deck` to get back a shuffled `deck`.